-Statewide assessments will be given to students in grades Kindergarten through fifth.
+Statewide assessments will be given to students in grades Kindergarten through Fifth.
 In addition to statewide assessments, the Northwestern Educational Assessment (NWEA) is administered in the fall and spring.
-Delta Math is administered in the fall, winter, and spring.
+Delta Math and AIMSweb+ are administered in the fall, winter, and spring.